How to Create Schematic Symbols in Altium Designer

 What Exactly is the Schematic Symbol Generator, and Why Use It?

-The schematic symbol generator tool in Altium is a tool that will automatically populate pins on a symbol according to a list of pins that you create.
-The reason that you will want to use it is to save yourself time.
+The schematic symbol generator tool in Altium Designer® will automatically populate pins on a symbol according to a list of pins that you create.
+This will save you quite a lot of time if you need to place the same component multiple times.

-It has a very simple interface where you can quickly specify the amount of pins and the general outline of the symbol, and then the generator will create that symbol for you.
-You still have the ability to manually change anything that the generator does, which you probably will want to in order to fine-tune your symbol, but the generator will do the bulk of the work for you.
+It has a straightforward interface where you can quickly specify the amount of pins and the general outline of the symbol, and then the generator will create that symbol for you.
+You still can manually change anything that the generator does, which you probably will want to fine-tune your symbol, but the generator will do the bulk of the work for you.

-To start with you will need to add a new component in the schematic in your Altium session.
+To start with, you will need to add a new component in the schematic library in your Altium Designer session.
 For demonstration purposes, we will use a simple 74LS04 device as an example.
-Click on the “Add” button and then specify the name of the component, which in this case will be the 74LS04 as you can see in the picture below.
+Click on the “Add” button within the schematic library and then specify the name of the component, which will be the 74LS04, as you can see in the picture below.
 Once the component has been added, go to Tools > Symbol Wizard to open up the symbol generator on the component.

 The Basic Operations

-In the picture below, you can see the basic layout of the symbol generator.
+In the picture below, you can see the basic layout of the PCB library symbol generator.
 Across the top, there are settings for the pin amounts and the layout style of the symbol that you are creating.
-Below that is the area for editing the pins that are being added and to the right is the preview window.
+Below that is the area for editing the pins being added, and to the right is the preview window.
 Note that you can control the preview window to enlarge the image.

 - Dual in-line: Pins number top to bottom on the left side, then bottom to top on the right side